woven-baker/test-cpp/module2/03_containers-and-templates/03_01_function-templates/03_01_function-templates.en.md

 }
 ```

+## Template argument deduction
-We can call function templates in the same way you would normal functions:
+Thanks to *[template argument deduction](https://en.cppreference.com/w/cpp/language/template_argument_deduction)*, when possible, the compiler can deduce on its own what types we are passing to a template.
+Because of this, we can often call function templates in the same way you would normal functions:

 ```cpp
 template<typename T>